 - Thrush (vaginal yeast infection) treatment

 - Tap water inside Hotel Indonesia Kempinski is filtered so it is safe to drink.
 However, it is not safe to drink tap water outside the hotel.
-To avoid the typical risk of travellers’ diarrhoea, we advise you to always drink bottled water or carbonated beverages, provided that the seal is intact.
+To avoid the typical risk of travellers’ diarrhea, we advise you to always drink bottled water or carbonated beverages, provided that the seal is intact.
 Avoid eating or drinking anything offered by street vendors, including ice cream or ice cubes, which can be made from unsafe water.

 - To avoid risks from mosquito-borne diseases such as dengue, malaria, Japanese encephalitis, Zika or chikungunya, it is important to regularly apply DEET-based insect repellent every four hours, especially when travelling outdoors.